Russian tech companies Cian, Delimobil target New York IPOs this autumn

-Russian car-sharing major Delimobil and real estate database Cian are considering US IPOs this autumn, hoping to raise around $350mn each, according to “financial market sources” cited by Reuters on September 9, reports East-West Digital News (EWDN)..
+Russian car-sharing major Delimobil and real estate database Cian are considering US IPOs this autumn, hoping to raise around $350mn each, according to “financial market sources” cited by Reuters on September 9, reports East-West Digital News (EWDN).

 Delimobil, which announced a $75mn private equity round this past June, is now eyeing a $350mn listing on the New York Stock Exchange and a dual listing in Moscow.

 A pioneer of the Russian car-sharing market since 2015, Delimobil now operates in Russia, as well as Czechia, Kazakhstan and Belarus, under the brands Delimobil, Anytime and Anytime Prime.
-Last year Delimobil’s Russian car-sharing business generated 5.3bn rubles, with a net loss of 2.4bn rubles (around $73mn and $33mn, respectively, at the average exchange rate of the year), according to Spark.Interfax data cited by CNews.ru earlier this year.
+Last year Delimobil’s Russian car-sharing business generated RUB5.3bn, with a net loss of RUB2.4bn (around $73mn and $33mn respectively at the average exchange rate of the year), according to Spark.Interfax data cited by CNews.ru earlier this year.

 Having hired banks to arrange the deal, Cian “is very close to holding a US IPO,” says Reuters, whose sources suggest NASDAQ “would be the likely exchange.”